-t erivative ranche iability Carnout iability

-Fair value as of January 1, 2020 \$ 4,053 \$

-Initial fair value of derivative instrument

-Change in fair value included in other expense 6,864

-Settlement of obligation

-Fair value as of September 30, 2020 \$ 10,917 \$
+Derivative Tranche Liability Earnout Liability

-Fair value as of January 1, 2021 8,158
+Fair Value as of January 1, 2021 \$ 8,158 \$

-Initial fair value of earnout liability 15,020

-Change in fair value included in other expense (income) 3,501 (6,226)
+Change in the fair value included in other expense 3,501

 Settlement of obligation (11,659)

-Fair value as of September 30, 2021 \$ \$ 8,794
+Fair Value as of March 31, 2021 \$ \$

+Fair Value as of January 1, 2022 \$ \$ 5,743

+Change in the fair value included in other income (4,593)

+Fair Value as of March 31, 2022 \$ \$ 1,150

-The redeemable convertible preferred stock tranche liability was measured using the option pricing method by estimating the value using the Black-Scholes model.
-The significant inputs used in the Black-Scholes model includes the fair value of the redeemable convertible preferred stock, the risk-free interest rate, the expected volatility and the expected term when each tranche will be settled.
+The derivative tranche liability was measured using the option pricing method by estimating the value using the Black-Scholes model.
+The significant inputs used in the Black-Scholes model include the fair value of the redeemable convertible preferred stock, the risk-free interest rate, the expected volatility and the expected term when each tranche will be settled.
 The fair value of the derivative tranche liability equaled its intrinsic value, a difference between the issued redeemable convertible preferred stock shares' fair value and the price paid by investors, at the date of settlement in February 2021.

-The estimated fair value of the earnout liability is determined using Monte Carlo simulation model, which uses a distribution of potential outcomes on a monthly basis over the earnout period prioritizing the most reliable information available.
+The estimated fair value of the earnout liability is determined using a Monte Carlo simulation model, which uses a distribution of potential outcomes on a monthly basis over the earnout period prioritizing the most reliable information available.
 The assumptions utilized in the calculation are based on the achievement of certain stock price milestones, including the current Company's common stock price, expected volatility, risk-free rate and expected term.
+The estimates of fair value are uncertain and changes in any of the estimated inputs used as of the date of this report could have resulted in significant adjustments to the fair value.

-The following table presents quantitative information about the inputs and valuation methodologies used for the Company's fair value measurements classified in Level 3 of the fair value hierarchy at September 30, 2021:
+The following table presents quantitative information about the inputs and valuation methodologies used for the Company's fair value measurement classified in Level 3 of the fair value hierarchy at March 31, 2022:

-value usands) Valuation methodology Significar unobservable
+Fair value Valuation (in thousands) methodology Significan unobservable

-Earnout liability \$ 8,794 Monte Carlo Simulation Common stock price \$ 10.26
+Earnout liability \$ 1,150 Monte Carlo Simulation Common stock price \$ 3.55

-Expected term (in years) 3.00
+Expected term (in years) 2.49

 Expected volatility 70.00%

-Risk-free interest rate 0.53%
+Risk-free interest rate 2.34%

-The following table presents quantitative information about the inputs and valuation methodologies used for the Company's fair value measurements classified in Level 3 of the fair value hierarchy at December 31, 2020:
+The following table presents quantitative information about the inputs and valuation methodologies used for the Company's fair value measurement classified in Level 3 of the fair value hierarchy at December 31, 2021:

-ir value nousands) Valuation methodology Significant unobservable input
+Fair value (in thousands) Valuation methodology Significant unobservable input

+Earnout liability \$ 5,743 Monte Carlo Simulation Common stock price \$ 7.85

-Derivative tranche liability \$ 8,158 Black-Scholes Expected term (in years) 0.16
+Expected term (in years) 2.73

-Expected volatility 47.02%
+Expected volatility 74.00%

-Risk-free interest rate 0.08%
+Risk-free interest rate 0.90%

-Expected dividend yield 0.00%
+10